python/cpython/Parser/pegen/vmreadme.md

 array (`vals`), and the VM proceeds to the next opcode.

-If an operation fails, the VM resets the input to the frame's mark, and then proceeds to the next alternative of the frame's rule, if there is one, and the frame's `cut` flag is not set.
+If an operation fails, the VM resets the input to the frame's mark, and resets the value array.
+It then proceeds to the next alternative of the frame's rule, if there is one and the frame's `cut` flag is not set.
 If the frame's `cut` flag is set, or if its rule has no more alternatives, the frame is popped off the frame stack and the VM proceeds with failure there.

 Some operations manipulate other frame fields.

-Calls into the support runtime can also produce *errors* -- when an error is detected, the VM exits, immediately returning `NULL`.
+Calls into the support runtime can produce *errors* -- when an error is detected, the VM exits immediately, returning `NULL`.

 ### General operations